 INSERT SHORT PARAGRAPH WITH DETAILS ABOUT THE COMPANY

-Rainforest Alliance Certified farms have met the standards of the Sustainable Agriculture Network (SAN), a coalition of conservation organizations in Latin America for which the Rainforest Alliance serves as secretariat.
+Rainforest Alliance Certified™ farms have met the standards of the Sustainable Agriculture Network (SAN), a coalition of conservation organizations in Latin America for which the Rainforest Alliance serves as secretariat.
 Rainforest Alliance certification promotes sustainable farm management and incorporates a range of environmental, social and economic standards, including water and soil conservation, wildlife protection, housing and healthcare for farm workers, and access to education for farm children.

 INSERT QUOTE FROM RAINFOREST ALLIANCE REPRESENTATIVE

 Coffee, banana and cocoa farms used to make up the majority of Rainforest Alliance Certified farms.
-However, now a wide range of tropical fruits, such as mangos, pineapples, passion fruit and guava, are grown on Rainforest Alliance Certified farms.
+However, now a wide range of tropical fruits, such as mangos, pineapples, passion fruit and guava, are grown on Rainforest Alliance Certified™ farms.
 [If Applicable] NAME OF COMPANY is the first Rainforest Alliance Certified NEW TYPE OF FRUIT producer.

 About 39 percent of Americans claim to prefer “environmentally friendly” products, according to a 2008 survey conducted by the communications agency Cone LLC and the Boston College Center for Corporate Citizenship.
 In addition, 80 percent of those surveyed believe certification by third-party organizations can play an important oversight role to make sure environmental messaging on products is accurate.